onderyildirim/csv-to-publishednodes/README.md

 Converts CSV files to published nodes json file to be used with Azure Industrial IoT OPC Publisher module.

-USAGE: Convert-CSVToPublishedNodes.ps1  [OPTIONS]
+USAGE: `Convert-CSVToPublishedNodes.ps1  [OPTIONS]`

-SAMPLE: Convert-CSVToPublishedNodes.ps1  -InputFileName sample.csv
+SAMPLE: `Convert-CSVToPublishedNodes.ps1  -InputFileName sample.csv`

 OPTIONS:

-          -h, Help : (Optional)  Display this screen.
-          -InputFileName : (Mandatory) Path to the input file.
-Needs to be in CSV format.
-          -OutputFileName : (Optional)  Path to the output file.
-Default: Same name as input file, with JSON extension.
-          -Delimiter : (Optional)  Column delimiter in CSV file.
-Default: ','
+​          `-h, Help : (Optional)  Display this screen.` ​          `-InputFileName : (Mandatory) Path to the input file.
+Needs to be in CSV format.` ​          `-OutputFileName : (Optional)  Path to the output file.
+Default: Same name as input file, with JSON extension.` ​          `-Delimiter : (Optional)  Column delimiter in CSV file.
+Default: ','`

 * InputFileName includes a line for each distinct OPC Node (OpcNodes_Id or OpcNodes_ExpandedNodeId).